SajinaPK/AWS_Learning/Solution_Architect/06_ELB_and_ASG/ELB_ASG.md

     - IP Addresses – must be private IPs - must be hard coded - Can be a mix of private IPs of the EC2 and private IP of server in the Data centre
     - Application Load Balancer
     - **<u>Health Checks support the TCP, HTTP and HTTPS Protocols</u>**

+    - After the load balancer receives a connection request, it selects a target from the target group for the default rule
+    - If you specify targets using an **instance ID**, traffic is routed to instances using the **primary private IP address** specified in the primary network interface for the instance.
+    - The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
 ![Alt text](images/NLBTargets.png)
 (The purpose of having an NLB in front of an ALB can be when you need fixed IP addresses which can be provided by the NLB and then ALB can have all the rules which can be created around handling HTTP traffic)